 Communicating with a Co-Parent in the Era of Rapid-Fire Responses

 Co-Parenting is a whole new ball game when you first separate or divorce.
 The hope is that both you and your co-parent are on amicable terms.
 The reality is this may not be the case now or in the future.
 Learning to communicate with a co-parent can and will take time.
 You may even need to have some refreshers every so often.
 That is normal.
 You are not alone in the struggle to find a new balance in a co-parenting relationship.
-Moore Law for Children, an Orange County Law Firm for Adoptions wants to give you these tips.
+The trusted divorce lawyers at Moore Law for Children want to give you these tips.

 The first and probably the largest shift in mindset comes from viewing the relationship with your co-parent as a professional business relationship.
 You and your co-parent are working to launch a happy and healthy child out into the world.
 This is no easy task on its own.
 Struggling against your teammate could make things much harder.

 What does shifting to a business communication mindset mean?

 In this era of rapid responses to tweets, posts, or just plain texts, we can forget the benefit and necessity of taking a beat to reread our words and consider how they may be viewed.
 We know to do this when we are at work, but oftentimes we forget to give ourselves this benefit in our personal relationships.

 How do you implement this cool down in your responses to your co-parent?

 Text messages, by their very nature, are meant to be quick and informal.
 They are the short-cut to a phone call or email and often this results in responses being treated the same.
 This means you should move away from text messaging as the primary information source with your co-parent.
 Only send text messages in case of emergency issues.